How to make edibles with cannabis wax

 - Once you’ve reached 40 minutes, turn the oven off and allow everything to cool.
 That’s it, your THCA has been converted to THC and can be used with cold applications.

-For the next step, you’re going to need a specialized press for making extracts.
+For the next step in creating wax for edibles, you’re going to need a specialized press for making extracts.

 - First you will place your bud into 120 micron bags specifically made for rosin.
 This will allow the thick liquids to flow while holding all actual bud solids inside.